This page may contain affiliate links. Learn More.

 (You can also use the vibrant colors to teach colors recognition)

-There is a myriad of textures available for touch in the garden.
+There are a myriad of textures available for touch in the garden.
 It’s a bonus when you find one that smells amazing when you feel it like lavender or herbs.

-Tomato plants are some of my favorite to run my fingers across.
+- Tomato plants are some of my favorites to run my fingers across.

-The leathery feel of the outside of a cabbage is fun.
+- The leathery feel of the outside of cabbage is fun.